Automatic accounting from bank statements

 Depending on the location of your business, you will need to periodically report your sales tax earnings.

 Make sure your books are ready then use Close a Tax Period to close the range of books you are reporting.
 Before you close your tax period, you will be able to view your entries and of course your period totals.

 Print a sales tax report from any period you need.
-Please note that the printing option is on page 2 of your tax report that is generated in View tax report
+Please note that the printing option is under Reports - Accounting - Tax Reports - Download as PDF.

 Journals allows a better classification of accounting transactions.
 A working set of journals is provided by default.
 If you want to see them, or add more journals, use View Journals.

 Note: A new journal is automatically created when you create a new bank account.